 Dogs weighing less than 9lbs are welcome, but you’ll be expected to feed them and ensure they’re leashed in communal areas.
 See more pet-friendly hotels in Jalisco.

-Under-12s stay free and cots are available.
-Babysitting can be arranged with two days’ notice ($15 an hour).
-Meals are free for under-fives, and half the adult rate for under-11s.
+Under-fives stay for free (cots are available), babysitting can be arranged with two days’ notice ($15 an hour); meals are free for under-twos, 25 per cent the adult rate for tots two-to-five and half the adult rate for children aged six to eleven.

 Sir James Goldsmith became something of conservationist during his last years, and it shows: Cuixmala includes a wildlife sanctuary, and the fruit and vegetables used in the restaurant are grown on the estate's biodynamic farm.
 Many of the other products – including the meat, cheese, milk and coffee – come from Cuixmala’s sister property Hacienda de San Antonio.